kabhamo/PendoBrowser/README.md

 # PendoBrowser
-#GO TO "MASTER" BRANCH !!
+# GO TO "MASTER" BRANCH !!
-An application that will allow users to browse through a selection of movies and TV shows.
-Using the TMDb (The Movie Database) API to fetch relevant information to display.